jkk111/CS4098/README.md

 5. Navigate to newly created folder - ```cd cs4098```
 6. Run setup script - ```./setup.sh```
 7. Follow the instructions on screen and enter your details.
 Keep a note of your login credentials for later.
-8. Tips
- 	* Eventbrite token - this must be a lower case "no" if not using eventbrite
-	* Email / SMTP Host / SMTP Port - leave blank to not set up email
+8. Email / SMTP Host / SMTP Port - leave blank to not set up email.
+Otherwise enter your email in the email field, and your SMTP Host and Port.
+(Exaample: A domain name and 587)
-	* Mail Password - You can't leave this blank.
+Mail Password - You can't leave this blank.
 Enter something simple like 'password' if you don't want to use email.
 9. Once complete, the script should open the webapp in a browser.
 If this fails, navigate to ```localhost:3000``` in your favorite browser.

 ## Release 1